TalhaIsrar/Memory_Protection_Codes/src/hamming_sec_ded/README.md

 We use the **Hamming(13,8)** configuration:

+## 📏 Hamming SEC Code Bit Calculation

+The following inequality (Hamming Relationship) is used to detemine the required number of bits for Hamming SEC code:
+`2^p >= p + d + 1`

+Where:
+- `d` = number of data bits
+- `p` = number of hamming code bits

+In our example we have a Hamming SEC DED code with d = 8.
+Hamming SEC DED code requires an extra parity bit than Hamming SEC (for overall parity) hence p = 5.

 ### Parity Bit Positions (Hamming(13,8)):

 | Bit Index | 12 | 11 | 10 | 9  | 8  | 7  | 6  | 5  | 4  | 3  | 2  | 1  | 0  |